 Including add-ons in a customized application

-<appdir>/distribution/bundles directory.
-The directory containing the add-on must be named the same as the ID of the add-on or theme.
+<appdir>/distribution/extensions directory.
+This directory containing the add-on must be named the same as the ID of the add-on or theme.
 Add-ons packaged in this way will not be visible to the user.

 Register an extension location using the Windows Registry

-External installers (such as the Java runtime) may wish to install application integration points as extension even if the application is not yet installed.
+External installers, such as the Java runtime, may wish to install application integration points as an extension, even if the application is not yet installed.
 This can be accomplished on Windows using the registry.

 Multi-item extension XPIs

 In some cases, a single XPI file may wish to install multiple extensions/themes.
 A special kind of extension XPI, called the Multiple Item Package, explains how to create this kind of package.
 (Firefox 1.5/XULRunner 1.8 required.)